MicrosoftDocs/win32/desktop-src/NetMon2/implementing-the-capture-filter-code.md

 ---
-Description: 'After you determine how to organize your filter through a CAPTUREFILTER structure, you must allocate and fill in the structure, which is then passed to the Network Monitor driver through a configuration BLOB.' ms.assetid: 'c2709da6-4d70-4abe-bab5-941053217e57'
+Description: After you determine how to organize your filter through a CAPTUREFILTER structure, you must allocate and fill in the structure, which is then passed to the Network Monitor driver through a configuration BLOB. ms.assetid: c2709da6-4d70-4abe-bab5-941053217e57
-title: Implementing the Capture Filter Code
+title: Implementing the Capture Filter Code ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Implementing the Capture Filter Code